borjamrd/ngx-desktop/src/assets/files/readme.md

 - Draggable and resizable desktop widgets
 - CRUD actions with folders
 - Draggable and resizable dialog-modals
+- focusDialog directive to focus touched dialog among other opened.

 ## Notion data API